What Does The Bible Say About Restitution and When It Should Be Done

 The Bible is a pretty old book and it can be difficult to find scripture on subjects that we may not be familiar with.
 This article will provide some of the Bible’s verses on restitution.

 Restitution is defined as “to make amends for a wrong.”
 There are many acts of restitution mentioned in the Bible, such as returning stolen goods or paying back money that was owed.
 If you need spiritual rest after an intense day, take a look at these verses from the Bible on rest and understand the importance of it in your life.

 Restoration is a religious concept in which someone or something that was lost, damaged, or destroyed is made whole again.

 There are many different schools of thought when it comes to when to do the restoration.
-One theory suggests that restoration should happen after a person’s death in order to allow them the opportunity to make amends for any mistakes they may have made during their life.
-Another theory proposes that restoration can be done at any point after a person has been wronged and needs the feeling of being restored back in their life.
+One theory suggests that restoration should happen after a person’s death to allow them the opportunity to make amends for any mistakes they may have made during their life.
+Another theory proposes that restoration can be done at any point after a person has been wronged and needs the feeling of being restored in their life.